 The FHTB scheme was originally designed to last three years, from April 2014 until April 2017.
-However the latest news from the MoD is that the cheap loan scheme for serving military personnel “has now been extended to the end of December, 2018“.
+However the latest news from the MoD is that it has now been extended until the “end of December, 2019“.

 According to figures released by the MoD in Julyt, 2018, 33,476 loan applications had been made, with payment totalling of around £242 million made to around 16,100 service personnel who successfully took advantage of this cheap loan scheme to buy their own property – at an average of about £15,000 for each claim.

 Over 50% of the payments in the most recent 3 month period were made to serving Army personnel, with 29% of payments made to RN/RM personnel and 21% to RAF personnel.

 What is the Forces Help To Buy Scheme?